Ina-Exter/SauerCloud/help/cheat_sheets/mission5.md

 List the log streams and note the log stream name. **CAUTION**, you will have to escape the "$LATEST" when calling the name in the command-line interface.
 Write "\$LATEST" to do this.

-$ `aws --profile secgame_test logs get-log-events --log-group-name <lambda-dump-logs log group> --log-stream-name <lambda-dump-logs latest log stream>`
+$ `aws --profile emmyselly logs get-log-events --log-group-name <lambda-dump-logs log group> --log-stream-name <lambda-dump-logs latest log stream>`

 List the log events.
 Notice the username and password in the logs...